Claude Code Plugins

 SKILL.md

-description Store universal coding patterns and insights into file-based memory.
+description Store universal coding patterns and insights into vector database.
 Use after completing difficult tasks with broadly-applicable lessons that work across ANY project.
 Use when user says "--coder-store" or "--learn" (you decide which scope, may use both) or after discovering framework-agnostic patterns.
 ALSO invoke when user expresses strong frustration using trigger words like "fuck", "fucking", "shit", "moron", "idiot", "stupid", "garbage", "useless", "terrible", "wtf", "this is ridiculous", "you're not listening" - these are CRITICAL learning signals for storing failure patterns.
-Skip for routine work or project-specific details (use project-memory-store).
+Skip for routine work or project-specific details.
+Auto-invokes based on task completion and user signals.

-Purpose: Extract and store universal coding patterns (episodic/procedural/semantic) into file-based memory at ~/.claude/skills/coder-memory-store/.
+Purpose: Extract and store universal coding patterns (episodic/procedural/semantic) into Qdrant vector database using role-based collections.

 When to Use: